Challenge and survival are two words that have become very apparent in my life.

 I have used images, from recent adventures in England, Ireland, Germany and Austria in order to help capture the essence of my existence and my love of the forever changing outdoor playground.

-These images shown are generally taken with my smartphone, as I wander or cycle around.
-Always when I'm cycling, hiking or doing some form of outdoor pursuit.
+These images shown are generally taken with my Smartphone, as I hike, run or cycle around in the great outdoors.

 I don't profess to be an expert at anything I do.
 I'm simply doing something I love .